-Recommended: English as a Second Language 6A or English as a Second Language 6C.
-Lecture, 3 hours.
+Corequisites: English as a Second Language 6A or English as a second Language 86, or appropriate skills level demonstrated through the English placement exam process.

 This course complements E.S.L.
 6A and E.S.L.
 6C, providing intensive instruction in reading comprehension and vocabulary development at an advanced level.
 Emphasis is placed on developing critical reading skills needed to understand academic texts.
 Students develop skills in annotating, outlining, and summarizing texts.
 Students acquire knowledge of more sophisticated, academic vocabulary.